-Victoria Fiore’s debut feature sees its international premiere at this year’s CPH:DOX.
-Nascondino, or Hide and Seek to give it its English title, is a heart-breaking, naturalistic study of 10-year-old Entoni as he grows up in the Spanish quarter of Naples, an area where organised crime is endemic.
+In UK cinemas now following a successful festival run, Victoria Fiore’s Nascondino (or Hide & Seek to give it its English title) is a heart-breaking, naturalistic study of 10-year-old Entoni as he grows up in the Spanish quarter of Naples, an area where organised crime is endemic.

 In the midst of new legislation that allows children to be taken from families linked to organised crime, Hide and Seek follows the mischievous Entoni through four years of his life, spent mainly in the small apartment he shares with his younger brother, mother and her boyfriend, and on the narrow streets of Naples where he raises merry hell with the local residents.